 Your next client is not necessarily living in the same country as you.
-Speaking the same language does not imply that things will go according to your expectations.
-Misunderstandings can get in the way and therefore, affect your personal performance at work.
+Speaking the same language does not imply that there will be no misunderstandings.

 To reap the rewards of working in a multinational team or to capitalise on your online commercial presence is about adopting a mindset that improves your cultural intelligence.
 Your cultural sensitivity starts with a genuine respect for other cultures, no matter what their outward appearances, their accents or way of life are.
 Withholding judgement and having great active listening skills are necessary for the right connections to be made.
 Many cultures favour an indirect style of communication where body language gives you important cues about what is truly being said.

 The quality of relationships is also considered as an asset by many business communities across the world.
 It is not about how many people you know but how truly you know your business acquaintances.
 The strength of the rapport determines whether they will do business with you or not.
 Because English is spoken widely, people tend to assume that there is no need to know about the customs and traditions of their counterpart.
 This is totally wrong.
 Getting to know their social values and customs helps to understand their viewpoints and helps you to create win win outcomes for all parties involved.
 It actually reduces the complexity of doing business outside your local borders.